hyweljohnllewellyn/hywelme/_posts/2020-04-25-improving-google-page-speed-insights-removing-disqus.md

 published: true
 title: Improving Google Page Speed Insights - Removing Disqus
 categories: disqus google page speed insights optimisation
-meta: disqus google page speed insights mobile boptimisation
+meta: disqus google page speed insights mobile optimisation
 excerpt: "This site has never been optimised for mobile.
 There hasn't been a need.
 However, 15% of traffic is now from mobile devices, compared with just 2% in 2016.
-Using the fantactic Google PageSpeed Insights, it can be seen where the site has potential for improvement.
+Using the fantastic Google PageSpeed Insights, it can be seen where the site has potential for improvement.
 A score of 48 out of 100 is just awful for mobile."
 ---
 ## A trend of increasing traffic to my site from mobile
 ​
 This site has never been optimised for mobile.
 There hasn't been a need.
 However, 15% of traffic is now from mobile devices, compared with just 2% in 2016.

-Using the fantactic [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/), it can be seen where the site has potential for improvement.
+Using the fantastic [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/), it can be seen where the site has potential for improvement.
 A score of 48 out of 100 is just awful for mobile.
 ​
 ![Google Page Speed Insights Before Removing Disqus on Mobile]({{site.baseurl}}/assets/google page speeds mobile score before.jpg)
 ​